 6. Where are the reserves?Print materials and media are located at the Service Desk on the main floor of the library.

-Electronic content is accessed through the Library’s homepage.
-To find reserve materials, select "Course Reserves" from the list of Quick Links.
+To find reserve materials, select "Course Reserves" from the list of Quick Links found in the center of the homepage.
 Next, select “Course Reserve Lists” to look up the reserve list for your course.
 From the reserve list, you can link to the record for each item to check its location and status, or to access electronic content.
-Some instructors may provide a direct link to their course reserve lists from Blackboard.
+Some instructors may provide a direct link to their course reserve lists from Canvas.